-The Center for Values in International Development calls appropriate attention to what motivates international relief and development actors and stakeholders, including:
+The Center for Values in International Development fosters opportunities to illuminate, share, and celebrate what motivates international relief and development actors and stakeholders, including:

-- The values dimensions of where and how they work,
+- What the values dimensions are in their choices of where and how they work,

-- What their obligations and constraints are, and
+- What their moral and ethical obligations and constraints are, and

-- How they identify and justify the many trade-offs they must make each day.
+- How they can best identify and justify the trade-offs they must make each day.